amanciojores/ai-fe-exam/README.md

 The project provides two types of users: Writers and Editors, each with specific permissions and actions.
 Writers can create and edit unpublished articles, while Editors have additional privileges to publish articles and manage users and companies.

-## Features

-### Writer and Editor Dashboard:

-- Writers can create and edit articles.
-- Editors can manage articles, users, and companies.

-### Article Management:

-- Articles include fields such as title, content, related company, and images.
-- Editors have the ability to publish articles.

-### User Management:

-- Editors can add and update users.
-- Users include writers and editors with different access levels.

-### Company Management:

-- Editors can add and update company details.

-### Firebase Authentication:

-- Secured login system for writers and editors.

-### Responsive Design:

-- Frontend is built using Vue.js ensuring responsive and user-friendly design.

 ## Project Structure

 ```